 rwolf calculates Romano and Wolf's (Econometrica 2005; JASA 2005) stepdown adjusted p-values to correct for multiple hypothesis testing.
 This program follows the algorithm described in Romano and Wolf (Statistics and Probability Letters 2016), and provides a p-value corresponding to each of a series of J independent variables when testing multiple hypotheses against a single dependent (or treatment) variable.
 The rwolf algorithm constructs a null distribution for each of the J hypothesis tests based on Studentized bootstrap replications of a subset of the tested variables.
 Full details of the procedure are described in Romano and Wolf (2016).

 An example of this procedure is provided in Clarke and Mühlrad (2016).
+Please see this paper for a discussion of the command.

 Install from the command line in Stata typing ssc install rwolf.